 All International TEFL Academy run classes are regulated Level 5 TEFL class on the Ofqual RQF Rating.

 For more on the bigger picture of TEFL accreditation, please read this article: What is Accreditation for TEFL Certification Really All About?

 Why does International TEFL Academy use a British-based accreditation?

 Worldwide acceptance: Since the heyday of the British Empire in the 19th century, the British have been the leaders in English language teaching worldwide with many language schools using the British system and/or understanding the strict regulations of the TEFL certification industry.
 While ITA is headquartered in Chicago USA, we believe our certification needs to have the widest global acceptance.
 Unfortunately, the US government does not regulate the English teaching market or TEFL certifications and has little relevance to employers abroad.

-Comparison of course work & quality: The QCF Level 5 qualification provides the “apples to apples” comparison for an ITA TEFL course and a CELTA TEFL course, which is also a QCF Level 5.
+Comparison of coursework & quality: The RQF Level 5 qualification provides the “apples to apples” comparison for an ITA TEFL course and a CELTA and Trinity TEFL course, which is also a RQF Level 5.

 International TEFL Academy’s accrediting body, TQUK (Training Qualifications UK) is recognized as a leader in providing vocational and professional qualifications to colleges and private training providers in Education & Training, Social Care, and Health.
 Regulated by Ofqual, TQUK enjoys official recognition from the British government as a provider of accreditation and quality assurance for professional training and certification.